unignostik/adbplus/README.md

 # adbplus
-adbplus is an ongoing project of mine aimed to provide a number of simplifications/extensions to Android adb
+adbplus is an ongoing project of mine aimed to provide a number of simplifications and extensions to Android ADB

-### Version 0.1
+### Version 1.0

 Added simplifications:
 1. ADB Push: No file directory parameter, just list file in current directory to push